Learning and memory

 The loci method involves adding new material to information that you are already familiar with.
 It is particularly effective if you want to learn a sequence of material.

-One method is to imagine a familiar walk and a number of landmarks along that walk (a stroll around the Polytech campus, for example might lead you past the Campus store, the Student Centre (Manaaki), the Robertson Library etc).
+One method is to imagine a familiar walk and a number of landmarks along that walk.
 At each landmark you visualise an exaggerated image related to the information you need to recall.
 Visual images of the information you wish to learn could also be linked to parts of the body, the rooms in your house, numbers etc.

 References